sanyukth-napier/Portfolio-SET09102/week9_project.md

 - Creating a viewMap button on the main page [ Time required - 10mins]
 - Creating the viewMap page [ Time required - 10mins]
 - Being able to add place [ Time required - 1 day]

     .
 Place name

     .
 Status

     .
 Personnel required

     .
 Selecting assistance type

 - Error check for Personnel required to only accept numerical [ Time required - 30mins ]
-- Each Place and it's informtaion should be able to be edidted
+- Each Place and it's informtaion should be able to be edited [ Time required - 2 hours ]
-- Should be aple to add new place to the list
+- Should be able to add new place(plus all its information) to the list [ Time required - 2 hours ]

 # Creating the button the view map